1 Introduction

 1.1Overview and Vision

 Curiosity-driven research is at the core of particle physics, a field of science in which we study the building blocks of the subatomic world.
 In examining these point-like particles and their interactions, we decipher the quantum realm.
 We also look out into the universe, beyond the visible stars, by building instruments that can illuminate the hidden universe.
-By studying the very small and the very large, realms that are beyond the limits of human perception, we expand our understanding of the world around us and begin to grasp our place in the cosmos.
+By studying the very small and the very large, realms that are beyond the limits of normal human perception, we expand our understanding of the world around us and begin to grasp our place in the cosmos.
 Going beyond phenomena that we can probe using current experiments, we can use theoretical principles to test our current physics understanding and predict new particles and new phenomena; in this way we explore new paradigms in physics.

 Within each of these broad themes, we identify compelling questions that define our priorities and drive what instruments we build and what experiments we design.
 These science drivers change over time, as new discoveries are made and our understanding deepens.